 Your first therapy session can be a bit intimidating, but by following these tips, you can feel more prepared and confident.
 At Geode Health, we are committed to providing high-quality, evidence-based therapy services that can help you achieve your goals.
 Whether you are looking for face-to-face or virtual care, we are here to help you every step of the way.
 Find a therapist in your area to get started.

-We have a therapist in Gainesville, GA, psychiatrist in Elmhurst, IL and more.
+We have a therapist in Gainesville, GA, therapists in Plano TX, psychiatrists, psychiatrist in Elmhurst, IL, and beyond.
+Find the Geode Health location nearest you!
 Our team is here to assist you on your journey to better mental health.